pivovarit/parallel-collectors/README.md

 ### Leveraging CompletableFuture

-All Parallel Collectors™ don't expose resulting `Collection` directly, instead, they do it with `CompletableFuture` instead:
+All Parallel Collectors™ don't expose resulting `Collection` directly, instead, they do it with `CompletableFuture` which provides great flexibility and possibility of working with them in a non-blocking fashion:

     CompletableFuture<List<String>> result = list.stream()
       .collect(inParallelToList(i -> fetchFromDb(i), executor))